 Islam, Radicalization & Islamophobia:

-Zainab Salbi grew up in a secular time of the Arab world where Islam was a part of her cultural identity - though not necessarily a core identify.
+Zainab Salbi grew up in a secular Iraqi family, where Islam wasn’t an important part of her identity.
+Only recently—with the emergence of Islam as a threat to the world and to women’s rights—has Salbi begun to explore the religion to understand the crisis surrounding it.
 When the religion shifted in recent years to a more fundamentalist form by a violent extremist minority, threatening women’s rights and human rights, Salbi began to explore the religion to understand the origins of the crisis surrounding it.
 She wanted to know why it moved from being a religion of acceptance to being perceived as one associated with fundamentalism and violence.
 Her studies include why women are supporting religious fundamentalism, why youth in Europe are joining ISIS, and what is the connection between the wars in the Middle East, Islamophobia and violence in the name of the religion.
 She sheds light on these issues, how we got here and how we get out of this crisis.

 #Me Too, Now What?
 Based on Zainab's highly acclaimed show broadcast nationwide on PBS.